amazon-connect/amazon-connect-salesforce-cti/lightning/03 Configuring and Using CTI Adapter Features/01 CTI Adapter Configuration.md

 Connect](https://docs.aws.amazon.com/connect/latest/adminguide/configure-saml).

-If you wish to use **Salesforce** as your identity provider for Single Sign On, please follow the setup instructions in [Configuring Salesforce as Your Identity Provider](../06%20Appendix%20B%20-%20Configuring%20Salesforce%20as%20Your%20Identity%20Provider/01%20Configuration.md).
+If you wish to use **Salesforce** as your identity provider for Single Sign On, please follow the setup instructions in [Appendix B - Configuring Salesforce as Your Identity Provider](/lightning/06%20Appendix%20B%20-%20Configuring%20Salesforce%20as%20Your%20Identity%20Provider/01%20Configuration.md).

 For information about configuring specific SAML providers to work with Amazon Connect: